-The idea of this blog, as it's developed over the past couple of years, is to post information about playing cards and their history that interests me and, I hope, a lot of others, too.
-Each page will have a theme and the list of pages should be available from the Sidebar at the left of the page (see Home Page).
-Since the original content of this present page was just a taster and a way of getting started, I've changed it completely in this revised version.
+The idea of this blog, as it's developed over a number of years, is to post information about playing cards and their history that interests me and, I hope, a lot of others, too.
+Each page will have a theme and the list of pages is available at the beginning of the blog.
 I will now give a brief overview of what standard English cards have looked like over the centuries.
 More detailed information will appear on subsequent pages.

 What was considered the first mention of playing cards in England is in 1463 when Edward IV banned their importation, so they must have been popular by then.
 Why ban something that isn't?
 Chaucer doesn't mention them, so some time between about 1400 and their ban must have seen their introduction into this country from nearby Europe.
 A very recent article by Thierry de Paulis in The Playing Card (Vol. 41/3) gives an earlier mention dated 1413.
 What these cards were like no-one really knows, though there is a representation of a six of diamonds on the wall of a small Suffolk church in Hessett, near Bury St Edmunds, which dates from the 15th century, so French-suited cards were known in East Anglia at least.
 Since there were close connections between the Low Countries and East Anglia, in particular in respect of the wool trade and weaving, their appearance in this part of England may not be surprising.
 During the 16th century Spanish-suited cards, alongside French ones, were also used.
 Again not a surprise, given the close connections between Spain and England in that century.
 But the pack that came to be associated with England in particular was imported from Rouen.
 There are a few extant examples of these cards, and I illustrate some of the courts from a modern reproduction of a pack by Pierre Maréchal (actually taken from book illustrations in Gurney Benham's book from 1931)